Henry Pittock: Later life and death

 Pittock continued to manage his newspaper, maintaining long hours in his office until days before his death in Portland.
 Stricken with influenza, he was reported to have had himself carried to an east bay window of his mansion, to look once more at the vista across the city where he had made and broken careers, and amassed a fortune.
 The next night, January 28, 1919, he died leaving the largest estate which had yet been probated in Oregon, valued at $7,894,778.33, equivalent to $ today.
 Pittock was buried at River View Cemetery in Portland.

 Unwilling to yield control of his newspaper even in death, he had provided in his will for a majority of the shares of The Oregonian stock to be held by two trustees, with "full and complete authority" to run the paper for 20 years.
-Upon dissolution of the trust, its shares were divided amongst Pittock's heirs and, for a time, was managed by a board of two representatives of the Pittock family and one representing the Scotts.
+Upon dissolution of the trust, its shares were divided amongst Pittock's heirs and, for a time, were managed by a board of two representatives of the Pittock family and one representing the Scotts.
 The arrangement eventually gave way to the Oregonian, "crown jewel" of the Pittock empire, being sold to a succession of national newspaper chains.
 Pittock was among the first inductees in the Oregon Newspaper Hall of Fame at the same time as his longtime editor, Harvey W. Scott, when it was established in 1979.